spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/3-kubectl.md

 ```

 You can use `kubectl get all -l app=skipper` to verify that the
 deployment, pod, and service resources are running.
-You can use
-`kubectl delete all,cm -l app=skipper` to clean up afterwards.

 ### Deploy Data Flow Server